Faculty of Life and Health Sciences

 Attendance will be monitored at the University and Employers are informed of all absences.

-(a) i. satisfy the University's general entry requirements including meet the minimum English entrance requirements of the university, which in the case of international applicants whose first language is not English is a minimum acceptable score for the British Council IELTS of 6.0 (with no contributing band of less than 5.5) or equivalent; and
+(b) provide evidence of competence in written and spoken English (GCSE grade C or equivalent); or in the case of international applicants whose first language is not English is a minimum acceptable score for the British Council IELTS of 6.0 (with no contributing band of less than 5.5) or equivalent.

-(c) i. demonstrate that they are working with the appropriate client base to facilitate Study; and
+i) demonstrate that they are working with the appropriate client base to facilitate study; and

 English language requirements for international applicants